Family remembers 14-year-old's dreams before LAPD shooting

 LOS ANGELES (AP) — The 14-year-old girl who was killed by Los Angeles police last week — she was struck while hiding in a dressing room as an officer was aiming rifle rounds at a man suspected of assaulting customers at a clothing store and a bullet went through a wall — loved skateboarding and had dreams of becoming an engineer to build robots, her family said Tuesday.

+Valentina Orellana-Peralta died in her mother's arms last Thursday after the pair had spent the morning shopping for Christmas clothes at a Burlington store in the North Hollywood neighborhood in the San Fernando Valley.

-The family of Valentina Orellana-Peralta stood outside the Los Angeles Police Department headquarters to call for justice and remember their daughter.
+The teen's family stood outside the Los Angeles Police Department headquarters, next to a large photo of Orellana-Peralta wreathed in flowers, to call for justice and remember their daughter.
 Speaking in Spanish and choking back tears as sirens wailed in the background of the news conference in downtown LA, they said they had left Chile to get away from violence and injustice in search of a better life in the U.S.

 The LAPD on Monday posted an edited video package online that included 911 calls, radio transmissions, body camera footage and surveillance video from the Thursday shooting at a Burlington store crowded with holiday shoppers.
 The department’s policy is to release video from critical incidents, such as police shootings, within 45 days.